 Living rooms with accent walls

-When you do not wish to fully commit to a bright color, a bold pattern, or a bizarre material.
-Choose to highlight a particular section of your room with your preferred choice of color, pattern, or material.
+When you’re hesitant to completely embrace a vibrant color, striking pattern, or unconventional material for your living room accent wall, opt for accentuating a specific area of your space with your desired color, pattern, or material.
 This helps define a smaller portion of a big room and adds dimension, drama, style, and intrigue to your entire room.

 Accent walls originated in the early 2000s and are to date – well appreciated in the interior design world.
 They are fun, flexible, and highly stylish.
 You can personalize a wall, corner, or ceiling to create a big impact – on the aesthetics of your room.
 Experiment with color, material, and pattern to instantly change the vibe of a room.